Criteria for Inclusion

 The criteria for inclusion on the Indiana Law Enforcement Memorial will be those standards established by the National Law Enforcement Officers Memorial Fund to determine an eligible line of duty death and will include only those law enforcement officers who represented:

-• a municipal, county or state law enforcement agency in Indiana regardless of their incident location; or
+- a municipal, county or state law enforcement agency as well as any duly established airport, campus, hospital or school corporation law enforcement agency in Indiana regardless of their incident location; or

 Any law enforcement officer as defined above who is honored on the National Law Enforcement Officers Memorial, or who clearly meets their criteria for inclusion but whose agency has not submitted that officer for consideration, will be included on this memorial with very rare exception.
 Should an officer who is currently honored on this memorial be found to no longer meet the criteria for inclusion, that officer will be subject to removal at any time.

 Criteria for Inclusion on the National Law Enforcement Officers Memorial is reprinted below for reference:

 For the purpose of the National Law Enforcement Officers Memorial, “law enforcement officer” means an individual involved in crime control or reduction and who is directly employed on a full-time basis by a local, county, state or federal law enforcement agency of the United States or its territories, with or without compensation, who is duly sworn and has full arrest powers.

 A law enforcement agency is a governmental agency or subunit thereof having statutory powers of arrest and involved in crime control or reduction.
 The agency must employ at least one full-time, duly sworn, trained and certified officer with full arrest powers, or the equivalent in part-time officers.

 Officers serving with private or state colleges and universities, and railroads will also be included, provided they are recognized as having law enforcement status by state, U.S. or District of Columbia Code, are duly sworn, trained and certified, with full arrest powers.